paper-trail-gem/paper_trail/README.md

 ### 7.c.
 Cucumber

-PaperTrail provides a helper for [Cucumber][28] that works similar to the RSpec helper.If you wish to use the helper, you will need to require in your cucumber helper like so:
+PaperTrail provides a helper for [Cucumber][28] that works similar to the RSpec helper.
+If you want to use the helper, you will need to require in your cucumber helper like so:

 ```ruby